CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/OSPF-Set-and-Unset-Commands.md

 ## nv set interface \<interface-id\> router ospf authentication

-Configures OSPF MD5 authentication on an interface.
+Configures OSPF MD5 authentication for the specified interface.

 - - -

 ## nv set interface \<interface-id\> router ospf authentication enable

+Turns OSPF authentication on or off on the specified interface.
 The default setting is `off`.

 ### Command Syntax